When your work depends on how consistently creative you can be, the pressure to keep those new and exciting ideas flowing can be too much.

 Dr. Kevin Eschleman, a psychology professor at San Francisco State, conducted a study to quantify the effects of creative side projects on more than 400 employees.
 According to the two sets of survey results – one self-rated and the other rated by co-workers – those who maintained outside interests scored higher with regard to job performance and job satisfaction.

-Additionally, the Eschleman study points out the causal link between creativity and recovery, and this is reflected in Google’s approach toward fostering a positive work-life balance.
+Additionally, the Eschleman study points out the causal link between creativity and recovery.
+This is reflected in Google’s approach toward fostering a positive work-life balance.

-The egalitarian company policy that brought the world Gmail and AdSense allows workers to spend 20 percent of their time developing passion projects.
-As a result, Google has been able to cultivate a culture of success and set a shining example for all to follow.
+The egalitarian company that brought the world Gmail and AdSense allows workers to spend 20 percent of their time developing passion projects.
+As a result, Google has been able to cultivate a culture of success.

 Getting Your Mind Over Matter